arthurmco/familyline-testbed/README.md

 inclusion to the Roman Empire.
 You will trade with other people, war, mount strategies and (if the money begin to appear) do a *lot* of quests.

+It's made with a homebrew engine.
+The major objective of this game is fun, to play and develop.
+Expect it to have a lot of humor!

 ## Supported OSs

  - Linux: full
+   Surprisingly, it's the most supported operating system.
+(For a game, this is quite a bit new)

- - Windows: The server doesn't compile, but the game do.
+ - Windows: full
+   You will have to download the libraries (the `.lib` files) and the headers separately.

  - FreeBSD: The last time I tried (+/- half a year), it complained about template things (it was the FreeBSD 11.0-CURRENT version).
 I need to check support.
 It would be interesting to support FreeBSD, a lot of games only care about Linux :P

- - OS X: Might work, but I need some $$$ to test it :/
+ - OS X: Might work, but I don't have enough $$$ to have an Apple

 ## Needed Software